propmok/BPI_WIFI6_TR6560/README.md

 this is only required if you need the fullimage.bin because sysupgrade.bin compiles fine

-I have included my compiled sysupgrade.bin file with wireguard, adblock and wake on lan options added.
+I have included my compiled sysupgrade.bin file with wireguard, adblock, wake on lan and UPNP options added.